 Previously, Alicia was senior vice president at Hawaii Gas’ parent company, Macquarie Infrastructure Company (MIC), which owns, operates and invests in a diversified group of infrastructure businesses in the United States.
-At MIC, Alicia oversaw corporate strategy, funding and management of several Macquarie-managed utility companies, including Hawaii Gas.
+At Macquarie, Alicia oversaw corporate strategy, strategic planning, funding and management of several Macquarie-managed utility companies, including Hawaii Gas.

-Tom joined Hawaii Gas in 1981 as a chemist.
+Tom holds a bachelor's degree in chemistry from the University of Hawai'i at Mānoa, and joined Hawaii Gas in 1981 as a chemist.
 He was promoted to director of gas operations in 2001, vice president of operations in 2006, and senior vice president of strategic initiatives and supply in 2010, before becoming executive vice president, chief operating officer in 2013.
-Tom holds a bachelor's degree in chemistry from the University of Hawai'i at Mānoa.
+Tom was named to his current post in 2018.

-Vice President, General Counsel & Secretary
+Vice President, General Counsel, Secretary & Administration

 Nathan C. Nelson is responsible for legal and regulatory affairs.
 He provides legal counsel in the areas of contracts, litigation, insurance, real property, and regulatory interface with the Hawai'i Public Utilities Commission.
 He is also responsible for ensuring corporate compliance and managing corporate records.

 Prior to joining Hawaii Gas in 2011, Nathan served as the company's interim general counsel while associated with Carlsmith Ball, LLC.
 In 2013, he was recognized as the Young Business Leader of the Year at Pacific Business News' Forty Under 40 event.
 Nathan serves on the boards of the Hawaii Appleseed Center for Law and Economic Justice and the GIFT Foundation of Hawaii.